hong142/MGMT690-Writeup-6-Yuwen-Hong/README.md

 <br />
 <img src="https://github.com/hong142/MGMT690-Writeup-6-Yuwen-Hong/blob/master/1.png" width="600">
 ## Infrastructure
-With docker images created, we need to automate the pipeline and get the right data to the right code (i.e. contianer) to be proceesed.
-The first problem to be sloved is where to run a ceratin docker image given a set of computer nodes.
-Ideally, the underlying resource is shared
+With docker images created, several problems remian unsloved.
+First, we need to automate the pipeline and get the right data to the right code (i.e. contianer) to be proceesed and gather the output properly.
+The second is where to run a ceratin docker image, given a set of computer nodes.
+Ideally, the underlying resource is shared so that a node can run mulitple contianres efficiently in terms of respurce optimization.
+Also, the entire process needs to be automated.
-A set of comput nodes, instances, cloud vm swhre we going to run docker images, processing data.
-Share the underline resources, ideally more fo them per node if possible.
-Ec2 or gce instances, or digtal ocean.
-In the data center, google have server ranlks, has a ceratin amount cpu andmemroy, curve as cpu as vm, specifc size.
-Higher amout of memory and cpu expensive.
-One operating system, cetain baim with that vm, splict that reduce band.
-If we having data input and ouptu spit across  29 more cpu and meoryt to process faster, in an optimize ay.
-Cluster nodes.29:30 spreading procssseing across nodes, Docker images runs across nodes,Going ssh to enter each of this maiches and running docketr to get each of things run.  to get Annoying, scel those up.
-A thoudansd nodes, someones full time job.
-Final Infrastructure going touse tof]day

 K8s is the base for the pipieline. the k8s clsuter consistes of a seriese of nodes, and things runing across nodes with one mstaer prossea run onit.
 When you are on your laptop, you can ianteranct with the master node via API.
 By tellling k8s what you wnat to run, and k8s will talk to mirrors to decide where to run each of those images and run then .

 its kind of like magicalone of those nodes fils, automateilcaly self heal, it knows where everything is running so it will auto maticlalt shifts nodes. samrts  how things are schedule.
 We don’t wnot to depy each of thisngs mally across nodes, we want something do thsat for us. we can just tlk to one ppiece, k maseter and it can deploy evertyihg.